[Solved] Is your screen print cracking or fading? Here’s how to avoid it

 Again, you need to use a reliable heating element that distributes stable, constant and even heat, like a flash dryer or heat press.

-So does this mean you can recure plastisol?
+So does this mean you can re-cure plastisol?

-The short answer is most likely.
+The short answer is most likely yes.

 Unlike water-based inks, plastisol won’t air cure and can sit for days and feel like it’s cured when in fact, it isn’t.

-To successfully recure the print, it would depend on 1) how long you’ve left it sitting on the t-shirt and 2) how you cured it the first time.
+1. how long you’ve left it sitting on the t-shirt and

 To clarify, if you leave a plastisol print out overnight, some of the oil from the ink will eventually soak into the fabric.
-If you leave it out for too long, even if you cure it to the correct temperature, the print will still crack because the ink needs those oils in order to fully cure.
+If you leave it out for too long, even if you cure it to the correct temperature, the print will still crack because the ink need those oils in order to fully cure.

-Remember you had just printed up a nice batch of tees for your customer?
 Now a week has passed and you get a call from them complaining that the prints have cracked.

 If you had printed those shirts by flashing after every stroke and then curing them right after, there’s a good chance that you could still save the batch, even if you did not hit the correct cure temperature.

-As a general rule, I suggest performing a quick and easy stretch test when you’re done.
 This is to make sure the ink has cured properly, but before you do that, let the ink cool for at least an hour.

-Plastisol will stretch well when warm, so this will give you a false positive thinking it has been fully cured.
+Plastisol will stretch well when warm, so this will give you a false positive, thinking it has been fully cured.
 Some printers I know will wait a full day before doing a stretch test.

 image from garmentprinting.co.uk